Papillary breast cancer

 If you have intracystic/encapsulated/encysted papillary breast cancer or papillary carcinoma in situ, you’re less likely to have surgery to the lymph nodes.
 This is because these types rarely spread to the lymph nodes.

-The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or spreading somewhere else in the body.
+These treatments aim to reduce the risk of breast cancer returning in the same breast or spreading somewhere else in the body.
+Which treatments you’re recommended will depend on your individual situation.

 Some of these treatments may be given before surgery.
 This is known as neo-adjuvant or primary treatment.